 The following negative SEO attack is to use scraped content, where content scrapers steal content from your website and repost it on their websites.

-The second reason behind this is to scrape the content off your website before Google gets a chance to crawl it.
-This will lead to Google eventually penalising your website for copied content — which is what the scraper wanted in the first place.
+The second reason is to scrape the content off your website before Google can crawl it.
+This will lead to Google eventually penalising your website for copied content — which the scraper wanted in the first place.

 How To Fix It: Submit A Copyright Infringement Report To Google

-As soon as you notice suspicious links or duplicate content on your website, the first thing you must do is to submit a Copyright Infringement Report to Google.
-Highlight the stolen content and make sure that Google understands that you are the actual publisher of the content.
+When you notice suspicious links or duplicate content on your website, you must submit a Copyright Infringement Report to Google.
+Highlight the stolen content and ensure that Google understands that you are the actual publisher of the content.

 Don’t be under the impression that a negative SEO campaign can only be done on your original website.
 Instead, a negative SEO attack can also be targeted on other websites.

-You may come across many negative and fake reviews about your company or website on several third-party apps.
+You may see many negative and fake reviews about your company or website on several third-party apps.
 These reviews have been written with malicious intent as a black hat SEO.

 Another significant thing to remember is that any negative reviews or a dip in your local SEO can directly impact your business and sales.
 There have been numerous instances of fake reviews impacting the health and sales of a company, so it is essential to keep an eye out for these things.